samsuh/2026-journal/README.md

 ### Music theory:
 Im getting confident with the bite sized chunk of info i had to memorize.
 I'm really liking this method of learning; "i promise it's important, memorize this before we do anything else. get it down really cleanly. itll be super important next".
 Accessible and digestible and clearly, and defined.

+Apparently this way of thinking/learning doesn't work for people.
+Maybe I really do think differently than others.
+This makes it approachable, and contains the learning to a core amount that i can run thoroughly forwards/backwards/interconnectedly.
+Maybe this is the key for my learning. learn small chunks of fundamentals, and let my brain self-build the interconnections through repetition.

 ## 1/21/26
 Parents leaving today.
 Got credit card reissued after it snapped in half. it'll take a week. i might as well look into getting a new card.